City of Bentonville invites residents to celebrate its sesquicentennial

-BENTONVILLE -- The city has planned a host of events to celebrate its 150th anniversary this year.
+BENTONVILLE -- The city of Bentonville has planned a host of events to celebrate its 150th anniversary this year.

 The website bentonville150.com has been established for the sesquicentennial.

-In the early days, agriculture and fruit production were the backbone of the local and regional economy, according to a city webpage that details the history of Bentonville.
+In the early days, agriculture and fruit production were the backbone of the local and regional economy, according to a city webpage that details the city's history.

 Cindy Acree, a Bentonville native and City Council member, remembers when Bentonville was a rural farming community.